Active listening

 Active listening is the practice of preparing to listen, observing what verbal and non-verbal messages are being sent, and then providing appropriate feedback for the sake of showing attentiveness to the message being presented.

+Active listening is listening to understand.
 This form of listening conveys a mutual understanding between speaker and listener.
 Speakers receive confirmation their point is coming across and listeners absorb more content and understanding by being consciously engaged.
 The overall goal of active listening is to eliminate any misunderstandings and establish clear communication of thoughts and ideas between the speaker and listener.
-It may also be referred to as Reflective Listening.
-Active listening was introduced by Carl Rogers and Richard Farson, in 1957.
+By actively listening to another person, a sense of belonging and mutual understanding between the two individuals is created.